TL;DR

 [Your name].

-Consider this example of a follow-up within your sales cold email drip campaign to get inspiration from:
+Here’s an example of a follow-up within your cold email drip campaigns to get inspiration from:

 Subject line: You are not alone